 Digital self-harm is targeting oneself with negative content online.
-The purpose may be to cause yourself psychological distress or to pretend to be the target of cyberbullying.
-A simple example of digital self-harm is intentionally seeking out negative content about yourself.
-More complex examples include creating negative content about yourself or posting abusive comments on your own content either anonymously or from a false account created for that purpose.
+The purpose may be to cause oneself psychological distress or to communicate psychological distress indirectly.
+Digital self-harm can include any way of intentionally seeking out hurtful content about oneself -- such as creating negative content about yourself or posting abusive comments on your own content -- either anonymously or from a false account created for that purpose, known as a ghost account.
 The latter example is sometimes referred to as self-trolling.

-A research study documented in The Journal of Adolescent Health explored the experiences of 5,500 participants between the ages of 12 and 17.
-Among the survey's findings:
+Digital self-harm is relatively common among middle and high school students.
+A 2017 research study documented in Journal of Adolescent Health explored the experiences of 5,500 students between the ages of 12 and 17.
+Among the survey's findings were the following:

-- About 35 percent had practiced digital self-harm at least a few times.
+- About 35% had practiced digital self-harm at least a few times.

 - Thirteen percent said they had done so many times.